vijithassar/object-iteration/README.md

 */
 ```

-As with arrays, you can provide your own comparison function to change the sort order, and sorting is applied separately to each item:
+As with arrays, you can provide your own comparator function to change the sort order.

 ```javascript
 let pairs = o({